umbraco/UmbracoDocs/13/umbraco-ums/marketers-and-editors/personalization/extending-personalization/implement-your-own-segment-parameters.md

     - **segment-rule-day-of-week.js**
         - Define your segment parameter and register in the segment rule repository of uMarketingSuite

-Note that the exact file name does not matter, you can name the files however you like just make sure to properly reference the JS files in your package.manifest.
+The exact file name does not matter, you can name the files however make sure to properly reference the JS files in your package.manifest.

 The contents for each of the files is below: